biotaphy/tutorials/_sphinx_config/tutorial/w7a_build_grid.md

 layer to a single value per site.
 When we intersect many data layers with the same grid, we can create a matrix of layers by sites, and compute statistics on these values.

+In a biogeograpic matrix, different data layers are intersected with a geospatial grid to produce Matrices for analyses.
+Multiple two-dimensional (longitude/x and latitude/y) matrices are stacked into a cube, then flattened back into a 2-dimensional multi-layer matrix by combining the x and y coordinates into "sites", identified by the coordinates of the center of the grid cell.

 ## Data preparation

-### Configuration File
+### Input: Script parameter file

-An example JSON file for running the build_grid tutorial is at ../../data/input/build_grid.json.
-These are the 7 required parameters:
+A JSON parameter file is required for this command.
+The tutorial parameter file is [build_grid.json](../../data/input/build_grid.json).
+These are the required
+parameters:

 * Required: